darius/500lines/bytecode-compiler/bytecompiler.rewrite.md

     <<generate variable accesses>>

-When we get to compiling functions and classes, the logic will get fancier because names will live in different scopes, but for now they're all global:
+When we get to compiling functions and classes, we'll need fancier logic because names will live in different scopes, but for now all names are global:

     # in generate variable accesses v0:
         def load(self, name):  return op.LOAD_NAME(self.names[name])